-The Foundation receives real estate gifts, which are subsequently marketed and sold, with proceeds going to support the University of South Florida.
-The carrying value for real estate held for resale was \$0 and \$525,000 at June 30, 2017 and 2016, respectively.
+The Foundation receives real estate gifts, which are subsequently marketed and sold, with proceeds going to support the University.
+The carrying value for real estate held for resale was \$12,450,000 as of June 30, 2018.
+The Foundation did not hold real estate held for resale as of June 30, 2017.